 Summary: Crude oil remains anchored near an 18-year low as the market has entered a period of unprecedented demand destruction.
 With these very low oil prices we have also seen buying of oil from investors and traders who normally dont participate in the market.
 In this article we will highlight the reasons why such a strategy could easily end up costing money, even if prices stabilize and start to recover.
 We also take a look at alternative ways of getting involved.

 XOP:arcx – Oil & Gas Exploration & Production

 XLE:arcx – Energy Select Sector SPDR Fund (Large-cap US energy stocks)

 Crude oil remains anchored near an 18-year low as the market has entered a period of unprecedented demand destruction.
 Numbers vary but daily consumption look set to collapse by around 20 million barrels/day this month and beyond.
 This in response to an almost global lock down which has left people in their homes and planes grounded on the tarmac.
 Additional pressure is being applied by rising production from Saudi Arabia, Russia and others following the March 31 termination of the OPEC+ deal to curb production.

 Volatility remains extreme with the 14-day Average True Range showing that a daily trading range of $3.6/b or around 18% can be expected.
-With prices so low the market clearly expects to see some producers go to the wall.
-Something that will remove supply in the short-term and potentially pave the way for a strong recovery once demand starts to recover.
+With prices so low the market clearly expects to see some producers to go to the wall.
+Something that will remove supply in the short-term and potentially pave the way for a strong recovery once demand start to recover.

-With this in mind, we have seen buying of oil from investors and traders who normally don’t participate in the oil market.
-In this article, we will highlight the reasons why such a strategy could easily end up costing money, even if prices stabilize and start to recover.
+With this in mind we have seen buying of oil from investors and traders who normally don’t participate in the oil market.
+In this article we will highlight the reasons why such a strategy could easily end up costing money, even if prices stabilize and start to recover.